← Home

 Loyalty:

-Amoco was relaunched by BP in 2017 after a 13-year dormancy following the 1998 BP-Amoco merger.
-The revived brand markets Ultimate-grade premium fuel and concentrates in Midwest markets where the original Amoco had strong consumer recognition.
-Same BPme Rewards loyalty program as BP.
+Amoco was relaunched by BP in 2017 after 13 years of dormancy following the 1998 BP-Amoco merger.
+The revived brand passed 1,000 locations across 26 states and the District of Columbia, having added more than 160 sites since the start of 2025.
+Markets Ultimate-grade premium fuel.
+Same BPme Rewards loyalty program as BP-branded stations.

 Marathon gas station brand logo